CMagnac/CMagnac-first-blog/_posts/2022-10-16-scrap-and-load-1.md

 ## 3. Run the code

-From the terminal and in your working folder, tape this.
+From the terminal and in your working folder, type this.

 ```bash
 python main.py